mongodb/specifications/source/server-selection/server-selection.rst

 The read preference ``hedge`` parameter is a document that configures how the server will perform hedged reads.
 It consists of the following keys:

-- ``enabled`` (default true): This enables hedging
+- ``enabled``: Enables or disables hedging

-To explicitly enable hedging, an empty document must be sent to the server for the ``hedge`` option.
-This enables hedging with the default values specified above.
-Hedging will be disabled if the ``hedge`` option is omitted.
+To enable hedging with server-side defaults, an empty ``hedge`` document must be sent to the server.
+If no ``hedge`` document is passed or if the ``enabled`` key is ``false``, the server will not perform hedged reads.

-Drivers MUST NOT fill in default values for any keys in the ``hedge`` document if they are omitted.
+Drivers MAY allow users to specify an empty hedge document if they accept documents for read preference options.
+Any driver that exposes a builder API for read preference objects MUST NOT allow an empty ``hedge`` document to be constructed.
+In this case, the user MUST specify a value for ``enabled``, which MUST default to ``true``.
+If the user does not call a ``hedge`` API method, drivers MUST NOT send a ``hedge`` option to the server.

 Drivers MUST NOT send a read preference where the hedge option is set to server version before 4.4 (i.e. maxWireVersion < 9) and MUST raise an error instead.
 This pertains to `Passing read preference to mongos`_.

 Read preference configuration